paolodelia99/gym-anytrading-2.0/README.md

 ![f-mdp](docs/mdp_f.png)

 The two main differences from the original projects are in the way the rewards are calculated and in the possible actions.
-Differently from the idea of many papers, in the gym-anytrading-2.0 the step rewards are calculated  in the

-The two main differences from the original projects are in the way the rewards are calculated and in the possible actions.
 First, a **hold** action is added to the all to the agent's arsenal of possible actions.
 Consequently, also a **NoPosition** is being added to the possible position state.
 Differently from the idea of many papers, in the `gym-anytrading-2.0` the step rewards are calculated in the following way: